Mike Johnson: LGBTQ rights

 In 2023, Andrew Kaczynski of CNN wrote that Johnson "has a history of harsh anti-gay language from his time as an attorney for a socially conservative legal group in the mid-2000s".
 Kaczynski pointed to editorials Johnson wrote in the early 2000s in his local paper, The Shreveport Times, calling homosexuality "inherently unnatural" and a "dangerous lifestyle".
 When asked about the editorials, Johnson said, "I don't even remember some of them...I was a litigator that was called upon to defend the state marriage amendments."
-Johnson said he is a Bible-believing Christian who genuinely loves all people and respects the rule of law.
+Johnson described himself as a Bible-believing Christian that genuinely loves all people and respects the rule of law.

 In a 2003 article, Johnson wrote: "Homosexuals do not meet the criteria for a suspect class under the equal protection clause because they are neither disadvantaged nor identified on the basis of immutable characteristics, as all are capable of changing their abnormal lifestyles."
 He wrote that legalizing same-sex marriage could put the country's "entire democratic system in jeopardy".
 In another article, he wrote, "experts project that homosexual marriage is the dark harbinger of chaos and sexual anarchy that could doom even the strongest republic".

 Johnson opposed the 2003 U.S. Supreme Court decision Lawrence v.
 Texas, which held that most criminal punishment of private sexual conduct between consenting adults is unconstitutional.
 Johnson's employer at the time, the Alliance Defending Freedom (ADF), submitted an amicus brief that supported maintaining criminalization.
 In a 2003 editorial, Johnson wrote, "States have many legitimate grounds to proscribe same-sex deviate sexual intercourse."
+In a 2008 radio interview, Johnson suggested that homosexuality contributed to the downfall of the Roman Empire.

+Johnson provided legal services for Exodus International, an organization allied with the ADF that promotes gay conversion therapy.
+He worked with Exodus International to promote the Day of Truth, a counterprotest to the pro-LGBTQ Day of Silence that spread material disparaging homosexuality.
 In 2005, Johnson campaigned against GLSEN's annual anti-bullying Day of Silence, telling NBC News: "that's cloaking their real message—that homosexuality is good for society".

 Johnson opposed Obergefell v.
 Hodges, the Supreme Court ruling that legalized same-sex marriage nationally.
 In an interview shortly after he was elected speaker, Johnson said, "I am a rule-of-law guy.
 I made a career defending the rule of law.
 I respect the rule of law.
 When the Supreme Court issued the Obergefell opinion, that became the law of the land, OK."

 In 2022, Johnson introduced the Stop the Sexualization of Children Act, which would prohibit federally funded institutions, including public schools and libraries, from mentioning sexual orientation or gender identity.
 The bill has been compared to the Florida Parental Rights in Education Act, commonly referred to as the "Don't Say Gay" law.